 Vessel sinks stand out from the counter like a freestanding tub.
 They can be big glass bowls or even made of stone.
 Paired with the right faucet, a vessel sink can look more like a fountain than a sink.

 The console sink is a freestanding alternative to a traditional sink.
-It’s a good option for saving space and cutting down on the sink’s footprint in the room.
+It’s a good option for saving space and reducing the sink’s footprint in the room.
 Console sinks can take on a variety of styles.
 Some harken back to the age of wash basins.

 The floating vanity is a sleek, space-saving, modern option.
 It comes out from the wall, with space underneath, rather than up from the floor.

-Mirrors can either be ultra-modern, with speakers, LED lights, and smart home integration; or old fashioned, like the kind you’d ask for beauty advice in a fairytale.
-Either way, round mirrors are on trend and look good in a variety of spaces.
+Mirrors can either be ultra-modern, with speakers, LED lights, and smart home integration, or old-fashioned, like the kind you’d ask for beauty advice in a fairytale.
+Either way, round mirrors are on trend and look good in various spaces.

 Luxury bathtubs are meant to be enjoyed, both when you’re in them and when you’re looking at them.
-Devoting a large space to this feature you might not use every day isn’t practical, but it’s part of what defines luxury.
+Devoting ample space to this feature you might not use daily isn’t practical, but it’s part of what defines luxury.